The Green Man and Still

 The Green Man and Still was a tavern in Oxford Street, London.
-It was much favoured during the 18th and 19th centuries by cricketers playing at the nearby Thomas Lord's grounds, including as William Beldham, Tom Walker and David Harris, and was also patronised by the leading bookmakers of the day.
+It was much favoured during the 18th and 19th centuries by cricketers playing at the nearby Thomas Lord's grounds, including William Beldham, Tom Walker and David Harris, and was also patronised by the leading bookmakers of the day.

 Etymology

 The name may have been a reference to the coat of arms of the Worshipful Company of Distillers.
 This included a distilling apparatus - a still - and an American Indian, who sign-painters would have depicted clad in green leaves and similar to the legendary Green Man.
 The Green Man, conflated with the legendary wild man of the wood had been symbols of intoxication since the 17th century.